YassineRibouh/FaceRecognition/README.md

 # FaceRecognition
-This repository presents a face recognition system trained using two loss functions—contrastive and triplet—across six models.
-For each loss type, three models were developed, including one with pretrained weights, to compare performance.
+This repository presents a face recognition system trained using Siamese Neural Networks with two loss functions—contrastive and triplet—across six models.
+For each loss type, three models were developed, including one with pretrained weights (EfficientNet), to compare performance.

 ## Experimental Setup